 The boy is eating pasta people!!
 Yep, you heard me right PASTA.
-In fact, Teddie has asked for it almost every night .
-One night last week we had all-day breakfast for dinner, sausage, hash browns, toast and penne pasta, he cannot get enough of it.
-We are certainly not complaining as it has taken years in the making to get to this point.
-I would very much like to say we all sit around the kitchen table all eating the same food but, the fact is we don’t, Is it a pain in the arse? yes, of course, it is but, ask yourself would you eat something you didn’t like.
+In fact, Teddie has been asking for it almost every night.
+Last week we had all-day breakfast for dinner, sausage, hash browns, toast, and penne, he can not get enough of it.
+We are not complaining, of course, because it’s taken us years to get to this point.

-As a child growing up in the 80’s we ate what was put in front of us whether we liked it or not or we went hungry, however, times were a lot different then.
-For my sisters and I, we were lucky that our parents always made big wholesome dinners especially in the autumn & winter but in the summer we lived on Twizzlers, chicken drummers and chicken Kiev’s mainly because they were cheap and easily made.
-Money was the main issue for many households in the 80’s so wasting food was not an option but I know my parents never made us food if we didn’t like it.
-Money is still very much an issue in many households, especially of late, for us we save money by cooking what we all individually like.
+As a child growing up in the 80s, we ate what was put in front of us, whether we liked it or not, or we went hungry, but times were very different then.
+My sisters and I were lucky that our parents always prepared big, healthy meals, especially in autumn and winter, but in summer we subsisted on Twizzlers, Chicken Drummers and Chicken Kievs, mainly because they were cheap and easy to make.
+In the 80s, money was the main problem for many households, so wasting food was not an option, but I know my parents never prepared anything for us if we did not like it.
+Money is still an issue in many households, especially recently.
+We save money by cooking what we all individually like.

-I do not believe for a second when all those ‘perfect parents’ out there say their children eat whatever is put in front of them, I roll my eyes at you all.
-As children grow up their taste buds are constantly changing, having a 17-year-old, a 13-year-old and a 7-year-old I can tell you the foods the boys ate as infants changes as they grow up and they start deciding for themselves what they like and dislike.
+I do not believe for a second that all the ‘perfect parents’ out there claim their children will eat anything put in front of them.
+As children grow up, their taste buds are constantly changing.
+I have a 17-year-old, a 13-year-old and a 7-year-old son and I can tell you that as the boys grew up, the foods they ate as babies change and they started to decide for themselves what they like and do not like.

-Gareth and I have always encouraged the boys to think for themselves and allow their voices to be heard, even as younger children we treated them with the same value as we treat each other so why should food be any different.
+Gareth and I have always encouraged the boys to think for themselves and make their voices heard.
+Even as young children we treated them with the same value as we treat each other, so why should food be any different.

 For us, mealtimes are particularly complex as we have two children with sensory issues.
-For the past 2 years Alfie has become extremely sensitive to certain foods, he struggles with the textures of pasta’s. lasagne is always off the menu for him as the sheets are too much for him, Teddie wouldn’t entertain lasagne as he doesn’t eat any of the ingredient in it, I do not eat mince so I wouldn’t eat it either.
-Both Gareth and Harvey love lasagne, I am more than happy to make them one as they are the main eaters in the house.
-We very rarely all have the same dish at mealtimes, to accommodate everyone’s likes and dislikes I am more than happy to make a million and one different dishes to accommodate everyone’s changing taste buds.
+Alfie has been extremely sensitive to certain foods for 2 years.
+He has problems with the consistency of pasta, Lasagne is always off the menu for him as the lasagne sheets are too much for him.
+Teddie would not eat lasagne as he can not tolerate any of the ingredients in it, I do not eat mince so I would not eat it either.
+Both Gareth and Harvey love lasagne so I like to make them one as they are the main eaters in our house.
+We very rarely all eat the same dish.
+To accommodate everyone’s likes and dislikes, I prepare a million different dishes to suit everyone’s changing taste buds.

-As baby & toddler, Teddie would eat everything that was put in front of him, it was only till he was around 3-years-old when his sensory issues started.
-Teddie is an extremely good eater but he’ll only eat the foods he likes;
+As a baby and toddler, Teddie ate everything that was put in front of him.
+It was not until he was about 3 years old that his sensory issues started.
+Teddie is an extremely good eater, but he only eats the foods he likes;